How to make the BEST Turkey Gravy

 If the gravy is too thick: You can add more stock to help thin it out.
 Add a little at a time so you don’t make it too thin.

-If your gravy STILL won’t thicken: You can add a slurry of 1 tablespoon cornstarch and 2 tablespoons stock if it’s not thickening.
+If your gravy STILL won’t thicken: You can add a slurry of 1 tablespoon cornstarch and 2 tablespoons chicken or turkey stock if it’s not thickening.
 (A slurry is a quickly whisked mixture that you mix together before adding to the gravy.)
-Don’t add it all at once—a little at a time helps to avoid lumps.
+Don’t add it all at once — a little at a time helps to avoid lumps.

-I really like using a roux in place of the cornstarch at the beginning of the process, so I do not recommend this method unless the gravy is really just having a hard time.
+I really like using a roux in place of the cornstarch at the beginning of the process, so I do not recommend this method unless you’ve got a thinner gravy that is really having a hard time.

 How to fix a lumpy gravy